johnwcowan/subsetg-book/intro-010-what-who.md

 a programming language of historical interest and a working example of a different way of doing things.

+PL/I has been the topic of three ANSI standards:
+ - (1976) ANSI X3.53-1976, which represented the full PL/I language of
+   its time
-PL/I has been the topic of three ANSI standards: ANSI X3.53-1976, which represented the full PL/I language of its time; ANSI X3.74-1981, or Subset G (for "general purpose"), which was designed to be easier to implement and more portable between different implementations; and ANSI X3.74-1987, which removed some of the restrictions of the 1981 version and added some new features.
+ - (1981) ANSI X3.74-1981, or Subset G (for "general purpose"), which was designed to be easier to implement and more portable between different implementations
+ - (1987) ANSI X3.74-1987, which removed some of the restrictions of the 1981 version and added some new features.

 Most historic and current implementations provide at least the 1981 standard with additional material from the 1976 and the 1987 standards;
 the IBM implementation in particular has been extended over time with many new features unique to itself.
-This book is based on the 1987 standard;
-unless otherwise specified, "PL/I" in this book means this version of the language.
+This book is based on the 1987 standard, Subset G. Unless otherwise specified, "PL/I" in this book means this version of the language.

 ## Who is the audience for this book?